 Under the law, the Arlington Human Rights Commission accepts, investigates, and arbitrates formal accusations from individuals who believe that they are unlawful discrimination victims.
 These services are free, and the investigations often end with resolutions.
 However, the agency can seek to enforce its resolutions in court if necessary with the approval of the Arlington County Board.

 Human Rights Ordinance in Fairfax County

 In 1974, Fairfax County passed into law a Human Rights Ordinance that makes it unlawful for individuals to be discriminated against based on their age, color, disability, marital status, national origin, race, religion, or sex.
 The Fairfax Human Rights Commission was created under this law to accept and investigate accusations of discrimination.

 Individuals who believe that they were victims of discrimination have the right to submit complaints within 365 days of the incidents to the Fairfax Office of Human Rights and Equity Programs.
 After formal accusations are made, the commission will start the investigation, and each party gets the chance to arbitrate.
-Following a set of steps, a determination will be made by the commission whether or not there is probably cause for discrimination.
+Following a set of steps, a determination will be made by the commission whether or not there is probable cause for discrimination.

 If you submit formal accusations that are also covered under Title VII of the Civil Rights Act of 1965 and other federal laws that protect against discrimination, the commission will cross-file your case with the U.S. Equal Employment Opportunity Commission.

 If you believe you have been a victim of discrimination in Northern Virginia – contact The Brown Firm PLLC immediately.
 We are prepared to aggressively fight for your rights inside and outside of the courtroom.
-Contact us online or call our office for an evaluation of your case.
+Contact the Brown Firm by calling 703.828.0900 or by sending in an online contact form.